-The telltale signs of a compromised bulkhead are water in the cabin, damp foot wells, musty smelling carpets, erratic electrics and noisy fans – however some cars present no symptoms at all.
-If your car is suffering any of the ailments listed, the first step is to find out just how deep the problem goes.
+The telltale signs of a compromised bulkhead are water in the cabin, damp foot wells, musty smelling carpets, erratic electrics and noisy fans.
+However, some cars present no symptoms at all.
+Is your car suffering any of these ailments?
+First, you need to find out just how deep the problem goes.

-Both early and later galvanised cars fall victim to rust within the plenum chamber.
-The potential for extensive repairs cannot be understated – the bulkhead area really is a car killer.
-Understanding the condition of your bulkhead is vital to the overall health and value of your car.
+Both early and later galvanised cars fall victim to rust in the plenum chamber.
+Therefore, the potential for extensive repairs cannot be understated.
+Truly, the bulkhead area is a car killer!
+First and foremost, understanding the condition of your bulkhead is vital to the overall health and value of your car.

-The bulkhead is arguably the one area on your car that has the potential to produce the largest bills.
-Establishing the health of this area or going on to resolve the problem completely creates a good foundation for the future of your car to be built on.
-A car that presents beautifully can hide a gigantic internal rot problem, and on more than one occasion we have found evidence of poor repair work or blatant attempts to hide an issue.
-Excessive underseal and black paint cannot stop the water from getting into the car – the only way to approach a bulkhead is methodically and comprehensively.
+Without a doubt, the bulkhead is one area of your car with the potential to produce the largest bills.
+Therefore, establishing the health of this area is essential.
+In the case of issues, resolving the problem quickly creates a good foundation for the future of your car to be built on.
+A car that presents beautifully can hide a huge internal rot problem.
+On more than one occasion we’ve found evidence of poor repair work.
+Or, blatant attempts to hide an issue!
+Excessive underseal and black paint can’t stop the water from getting into the car!
+Ultimately, the only way to approach a bulkhead is methodically and comprehensively.